eic/tutorial-simulations-using-ddsim-and-geant4/_episodes/02-physics-event-simulations.md

 > - Open the output file and verify that more hits (from optical photons with PDG code -22) are stored in the hits branches for the relevant RICH detector.
 {: .challenge}

 > For most full physics analyses, the use of `npsim` is strongly preferred.
-The performance of some detector systems, including Cerekov detectors as mentioned above, will be very different if `ddpsim` is used.
-Similiarly, trackers and calorimeters may appear to perform very differently.
+The performance of some detector systems, including Cherenkov detectors as mentioned above, will be very different if `ddsim` is used.
+Similarly, trackers and calorimeters may appear to perform very differently.
 For some specialist use cases, `ddsim` may be preferred.
 If you are unsure whether such cases apply, use `npsim` when running your simulations.
 {: .callout}